35 dead after blast at Russian fuel station

 A government Il-76 aircraft carrying medical equipment had been dispatched to Makhachkala to evacuate the seriously injured to Moscow, it added.

-Melikov said that evacuation operation had since been completed.
+Melikov said that the evacuation operation had since been completed.

 The Dagestan government declared August 15 a day of mourning.